Professional Mexican Tile Floor Care

 Remember how beautiful your Mexican Talavera or Saltillo Tile Floor looked when it was new?
 Is it dull and pitted from wear and tear over the years?
 Keith Clay Floors can bring back the original look of your Mexican tile floors.
-We are the professionals in Mexican Tile Restoration, Cleaning and Waxing Service in Dallas Ft.
+We are the professional Mexican Tile Restoration, Cleaning and Waxing Service in the Dallas Ft.
 Worth Metroplex area.

 Can My Floors Really Be Restored & Look Like New?

-In most cases the answer is Yes.
-To be sure, we invite you call us, 972-463-6604, have a qualified member of our staff to come out and take a look at the floor you are asking about.
-With over 20 years experience, we can tell you right away what will work best for your floor to achieve the most beautiful results.
+In most cases the answer is a resounding “Yes”.
+To be sure, we invite you call us, (972) 427-3046, to have a qualified member of our staff to come out and take a look at the floor you are needing restored.
+With over 30 years of experience, we can tell you right away what will work best for your floor to achieve the most beautiful results.

 Keith Clay Floors understands that special care needs to be taken when stripping and applying wax to Mexican Tiles.
 We have professional equipment that’s capable of bringing back the original look of your tiled floor.
 This procedure is very delicate, and if it’s not done properly, it can cause serious damage to the tile.
-We have superior craftsmanship at reasonable prices when it comes to everything about your Mexican Tile Floor.
+We offer superior craftsmanship at reasonable prices when it comes to caring for your Mexican Tile Floor.

 Keeping and maintaining your Saltillo Mexican tile beautiful is something Keith Clay is familiar with as well.
-Whether you have a modern home, a country French-style residence, or love the Mediterranean style, Saltillo tile can continue to make your home look great.
-Although the tile is a little more effort, many homeowners and decorators feel that it is well worth it for the beauty it brings to any room.
+Whether you have a modern home, a country French-style residence, or Mediterranean style, a restored Saltillo tile can continue to make your home look great.
+Although the tile can take a little more effort, many homeowners and decorators feel that it is well worth it for the beauty it brings to any room.
 Damp mopping on a regular basis is what we recommend to keep your floor looking gorgeous.
 Keith Clay Floors can sit down and discuss a regular maintenance plan that will extend the life of your floor.